 Each employer located within or doing business within the City of Pickerington is required to withhold city income tax from all compensation paid to their employees age 18 and over.

 If you no longer have a copy of your W-2 form that you need in order to file a past year tax return, please visit the IRS website (see link below) to obtain your transcript.
 We need both the Return Transcript and the Wage and Income Transcript.
 If you are unable to login to your online account, you can call their automated phone transcript service at 800-908-9946.

 Effective March 19, 2013, the City of Pickerington entered into an agreement with the Ohio Attorney General for collection of delinquent income tax balances.
 If your account is delinquent and you receive communication from the Attorney General's office, you must contact the Local Government Collections Team directly at 888-871-8838.
 Staff at the City of Pickerington will not be able to assist you in resolving this debt.

-The Pickerington Tax Department now offers improved account access for residents and businesses.
-Taxpayers may log in to their account for real-time information of balances and payments made, to make credit card or ACH payments, and e-file tax returns with a new e-filing program.
-Taxpayers can access the online account options at Tax Connect.
+The Pickerington Tax Department offers account access for residents and businesses.
+Taxpayers may log in to their account for real-time information of balances and payments made.
+Taxpayers can also make credit card or ACH payments and e-file tax returns.
+Click link below to access your online account.

-Effective October 17, 2018, the City of Pickerington Income Tax Department accepts credit card and eCheck payments through GovPayNet.
-If paying with a credit card, there is a processing fee of 2.45% with a minimum fee of $1.00.
+Effective December 10, 2021, the City of Pickerington Income Tax Department accepts credit card, PayPal, Venmo, and eCheck payments through Paymentus.
+If paying with a credit card, PayPal, or Venmo, there is a processing fee of 2.45% with a minimum fee of $1.50.
 If paying with an e-Check, there is a flat processing fee of $1.50.
-To make a payment over the phone, please call 1-888-604-7888 (an additional service fee applies [$1.50 for the automated system/$2.50 for operator assistance]).
 To make an online payment, please click the link below.